Yandex Cloud

 Most recent replicaMost recent replica

-An FQDN in c-<cluster_ID>.ro.mdb.yandexcloud.net format points to a replica that is most up-to-date with the master host.
+An FQDN in c-<cluster_ID>.ro.mdb.yandexcloud.net format points to the most up-to-date replica.
 You can request the cluster ID with the list of clusters in the folder.

 Specifics:

-• When connecting to this FQDN, only read operations are allowed.
+• When connecting to this FQDN, you can only perform read operations.

 • If there are no active replicas in the cluster, this FQDN will point to the current master host.

-You can connect to a cluster using host FQDNs or special FQDNs: If the cluster consists of multiple hosts and has autofailover enabled, keep this in mind when connecting.
-This is important because the current master can the next moment turn into a replica, and vice versa.
+You can connect to a cluster using its host FQDNs or special FQDNs: If the cluster consists of multiple hosts and has autofailover enabled, you must account for this when connecting.
+This is important because the current master can become a replica at any moment, and vice versa.

 Warning

-If, due to autofailover, a host with no public access becomes a new master or the most recent replica, you will not be able to access such a host from the internet.
-To avoid this, enable public access for all the cluster hosts.
+If automatic failover promotes a host without public access to master or most up-to-date replica, that host will be unreachable from the internet.
+To avoid this, enable public access for all cluster hosts.

-Use one of these methods to connect to master hosts for reading and writing:
+Use one of the following methods to connect to the master host with read and write access:

-• Connect using a special FQDN that points to the current master.
+• Connect using the special FQDN pointing to the current master.

-When the master changes, this FQDN may for some time point to the previous master, now a replica, because it takes time to update the DNS record.
+After a master failover, this FQDN may temporarily point to the previous master, now a replica, due to the time required for the DNS record to update.

 Connection example